how to serve absinthe

 We’re not here for rushed drinks.
 Pair your absinthe ritual with soft candlelight (these painted taper candles are perfect), a hand-poured ceramic dish for your sugar cubes, and the right soundtrack.

 Hosting?
-It makes a brilliant after-dinner moment, especially when served with a few squares of dark chocolate.
+It makes a brilliant after-dinner moment, especially when served with a few squares of dark or mint chocolate.

 Final Tip: Absinthe is strong.
 It’s also meant to be savoured.
 So go slowly, serve it beautifully, and enjoy the ritual as much as the drink.